Many dog owners are looking for flea pills for dogs without a vet prescription these days.

 The following flea treatment options are categorized by mode of administration.

-I am an affiliate partner with Chewy, Amazon, and Entirely Pets.
+I am an affiliate partner with Chewy and Amazon.
 If you click on any of the subsequent links below, and purchase a product, I may earn a commission.

 Every effort was made to represent the products listed below.